micahcantor/blog/content/blog/monad-confusion.md

 In general, the technique of treating computations as data types is pervasive in Haskell code.
 It allows one to scope and isolate side-effecting code like `State` or `IO` from pure code and to compose multiple effectful computations together.

 So what *is* a monad?
-Maybe this is part of where the confusion with them lies.
-All monads represent some computation, i.e. a verb or action, that may carry with it some side effects.
-This is only sometimes unclear since we work with these actions as if they were ordinary data types.
+All monads represent some computation, i.e. a verb or action, that can be sequentially composed together and may carry with it some side effects.
+This is sometimes unclear, however, since we often work with these actions as if they were ordinary data types.

 ## Data as Computation

 So what about those "data monads" like lists and `Maybe`?
-They can be interpreted as computations too, and their `Monad` instances allow us to tap into a rich set of generic tools work with them as such.
+They can be interpreted as computations too, and their `Monad` instances allow us to tap into a rich set of generic tools to work with them as such.

 I think an example will help explain this idea better, so let's look at representing data as computation with the `Maybe` monad.
 As I said earlier, we traditionally think about `Maybe a` as a generic data type that represents either the presence of that data (with `Just a`), or the absence of that data (with `Nothing`).